Top Countries That Import U.S. Products by Dollar Value

 Canada Tops the List With Automobiles, Accessories and Parts

-The United States literally exports trillions of dollars' worth of manufactured goods, services, natural resources, and other products to other countries every year.
-The U.S. set a record in 2013 when it shipped almost $2.3 trillion in products across its borders and overseas.
-Exports generate jobs and contribute significantly to the economic growth of the country.
-It's the fuel that keeps the engine of the U.S. going.
-Here's what other nations are eager to buy from the U.S. and which of them import the most.
+The United States exports trillions of dollars of manufactured goods, services, and natural resources to other countries each year, setting a record in 2013 when it shipped nearly $2.3 trillion in products across its borders.
+Exports are the fuel that keeps the U.S. economy running and keeps Americans employed.
+Below is a list of what other nations are eager to buy from the U.S. and which of them import the most.

 What Does the U.S. Export?

-Close behind America's North American trade partners, Asian importers purchased 32.2 percent of U.S. shipments while 20.8 percent worth was delivered to Europe.
-A smaller percentage of 9.5 percent went to Latin America (excluding Mexico) and the Caribbean.
-Just 1.4 percent of U.S. shipments were destined for customers in Africa.
+Close behind America's neighbors to the North and South, Asian importers purchased 30% of U.S. exports while 22% worth was delivered to Europe.
+A smaller percentage of 1.8% went to Oceania (Australasia, Melanesia, Micronesia and Polynesia).
+Just 1.5% of U.S. shipments were destined for customers in Africa.

 Top 5 Countries That Import U.S. Goods